 Not only must complaints be supported by producers representing at least 25% of Canadian production, but the total production of those producers must be greater than the total production of those who oppose the complaint.
-Rather than bore you to death with a wordy explanation of the investigative process, here’s a handy pictograph instead.

 If the CITT establishes harmful dumping or subsidizing of imported goods, the CBSA has the authority to impose anti-dumping or countervailing duties on dumped or subsidized imports.
 This duty is generally imposed for a period of at least 5 years and offsets the price advantage caused by dumping or subsidizing.

 The CBSA publishes an up-to-date list of goods currently subject to anti-dumping or countervailing measures on its website.
 Taking a good look at the measures currently in force is the best way to reliably determine whether your imported goods could be subject to duties under SIMA.
 If this is the case, as well as your regular customs responsibilities, you will also be responsible for:

 • using the correct SIMA code (and failing to do this could result in an administrative monetary penalty)